 What is Nylon and its History?

 Nylon does not exist in nature; It is a polyamide or plastic with very long, molecules made up of repeating formations of atoms.
 Nylon is often manufactured first in large plastic chips which are melted at high heat and drawn through a plate with dozens of tiny holes (a spinneret) to create strands of nylon yarn.
-The strands can them be woven in knit into fabrics that range as sheer as women's stockings to heavy tarps or tent fabrics.
+The strands can then be woven into fabrics that range as sheer as women's stockings to heavy tarps or tent fabrics.

 Nylon was discovered by a DuPont chemist, Wallace Carothers (1896-1937).
 Carothers was part of a team at DuPont that invented neoprene, a synthetic rubber that is now used for wetsuits.
-His team went on to produce a polymer that when drawn out into long, thin fibers that was named nylon 6,6.
+His team went on to produce a polymer that when drawn out into long, thin fibers were named nylon 6,6.
 It was the world's first commercially successful synthetic polymer.

 The first commercial use of nylon by DuPont was for toothbrushes in 1938 and the first nylon stockings went on sale in 1940.
-Today, nylon is used in clothing, home furnishings like carpet and upholstery and in industry for everything from conveyor belts to parachutes to dental floss.
+Today, nylon is used in clothing, home furnishings like carpet and upholstery and in the industry for everything from conveyor belts to parachutes to dental floss.